qkzk/fm/development.md

 - improve neovim filepicking.
 While ran from a neovim terminal emulator, use the flag `--neovim`.
 Every _text_ file will be opened directly in current neovim session.
   Watchout, if you try to open text & non text files at the same time, it will run a new terminal with your text editor instead.
 Don't mix file kinds.
 - Dynamic filtering while typing a filter
+- Search as you type: do / then type a pattern and you will jump to the match.

 #### Changelog